-If your thesis is to contain any material where copyright is held by a third party, you should consult the information here.
+If your thesis is to contain any material where copyright is held by a third party, you should consult the information Copyright webpage of the Bodleian Libraries.

 7.5.4 The viva

 Once the thesis has been submitted, the examiners will arrange a date for the viva voce (i.e. oral examination).
 This examination is formal, so you must wear sub fusc.
 After the examination the examiners will submit their report and recommendation to the Mathematical, Physical and Life Sciences Divisional Board.
 If, following the viva, the examiners are satisfied that: